dragonlock2/matthewtran.com/README.md

 ```

 Note for first start you'll need to configure Gitea.
 You may also need to `chown` and `chmod` the mounted folders for each container.

+## backup

+Run `./backup` and save the resultant `data.zip` somewhere.
+I should probably automate this.